ubAI6689/github2file/README.md

 ### Optional Arguments

-- `--lang`: Specify the programming language of the repository.
-Choices: "go" or "python" (default: "python").
+- `--languages`: Specify the programming languages of the repository.
+Choices: 'go', 'py', 'md', 'sh', 'Dockerfile' (default: ['py']).
 - `--keep-comments`: Keep comments and docstrings in the source code (only applicable for Python).
+- `--keep-readme`: Keep the README.md file.
 - `--branch_or_tag`: Specify the branch or tag of the repository to download (default: "master").

 ### Example

-To download and process files from the Hugging Face Transformers repository, run:
+To download and process files from the Hugging Face Transformers repository, including Python, Markdown, and Bash files, run:

 ```
-python github2file.py https://github.com/huggingface/transformers
+python github2file.py https://github.com/huggingface/transformers --languages py md sh
 ```

-This will create a file named `transformers_python.txt` containing the combined Python source code from the repository.
+This will create a file named `transformers_combined.txt` containing the combined source code from the repository.

-To download and process files from a private repository, run:
+To download and process files from a private repository, including the README.md file, run:

 ```
-python github2file.py https://<USERNAME>:<GITHUB_ACCESS_TOKEN>@github.com/username/private-repo
+python github2file.py https://<USERNAME>:<GITHUB_ACCESS_TOKEN>@github.com/username/private-repo --keep-readme
 ```

 ## Output

-The script will create a file named `repository_language.txt` (e.g., `transformers_python.txt`) containing the combined source code from the specified repository.
+The script will create a file named `repository_combined.txt` (e.g., `transformers_combined.txt`) containing the combined source code from the specified repository.
 You can then share this file with chatbots like Claude for further analysis or discussion.

 ## Requirements